parse-community/parse-dashboard/Parse-Dashboard/browser-control/README.md

 ```

 **What happens automatically:**
-- MongoDB instance spawns on port 27017 with temporary storage
+- MongoDB 8.0.4 is downloaded (on first run) and started automatically
-- Parse Server spawns and connects to the MongoDB instance at `mongodb://localhost:27017/parse-dashboard-test`
+- Parse Server spawns and connects to the MongoDB instance
 - Dashboard creates a test app called "Browser Control Test App"
 - You can immediately start creating browser sessions and testing
 - Everything stops cleanly when you exit (Ctrl+C)